Kiso Schmidt Plate Digitized Data (KSP) Astrometric Calibration

 the centers of stars in Objective Prism plates cannot be well-defined, and

-Results of the astrometric calibration are released for 5542 frames.
+Results of the astrometric calibration are released for 5542 plates.

 (1) Astrometric Calibrated Data:

-The astrometric calibrated frames are updated their FITS header WCS keywords
+The astrometric calibrated files are updated their FITS header WCS keywords

 (CRVAL1, CRVAL2, CRPIX1, CRPIX2, CD1_1, CD1_2, CD2_1, and CD2_2)